Back in Octopus 2018.9, we introduced a raft of features that delivered core support for Kubernetes in Octopus.

 Incremental migrations, legacy systems and robust PaaS offerings often mean your deployment strategy won’t be limited to your Kubernetes cluster.
 Because Octopus already supports a wide range of cloud and on-premises platforms, you can seamlessly integrate deployment processes across Kubernetes and existing services.

-And if your deployments do span multiple technology stacks, you can be assured that all of the benefits above apply equally to your on-premises and cloud deployments to create a cohesive deployment process.
+If your deployments do span multiple technology stacks, you can be assured that all of the benefits above apply equally to your on-premises and cloud deployments to create a cohesive deployment process.